3fon3fonov/exostriker/README.md

 ![trifon_rvmod](https://user-images.githubusercontent.com/44244057/47589870-ccc4a400-d96a-11e8-8de0-3ea3ceed1a37.jpg)

 **WARNING!** This tool is under active development and its functionality is enhanced on a daily basis!
-Therefore, although unlikely, the version you download today may not be fully compatible with the version uploaded tomorrow!
+Therefore, although very unlikely, the version you download today may not be fully compatible with the version uploaded tomorrow!
 Use at your own risk!

 What works: